maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 Tasklets are also bound to a Python thread.

-when a :doc:`../pythonApi/tasklet` is created it stores a strong reference to the :doc:`../pythonApi/tasklet` of the same Python thread.
+when a :doc:`../pythonApi/tasklet` is created it stores a strong reference to the :doc:`../pythonApi/scheduleManager` of the same Python thread.

 This is only released when the :doc:`../pythonApi/tasklet` is destroyed.

-This means that while a refernce to a :doc:`../pythonApi/tasklet` on a Python thread exits the :doc:`../pythonApi/scheduleManager` will be kept alive.
+This means that while a refernce to a :doc:`../pythonApi/tasklet` on a Python thread exists the :doc:`../pythonApi/scheduleManager` will be kept alive.

 The :doc:`../pythonApi/tasklet` can even be outside the :doc:`../pythonApi/scheduleManager` for example after a :py:func:`scheduler.tasklet.schedule_remove`.